 First, you need to figure out what the deductible is on the health insurance plan.
 The deductible is the amount of money you will have to pay before the insurance plan starts to cover the rest of your expenses.
-When it comes to medical insurance, there are specific situations where you may have to pay your deductible.
+When it comes to medical insurance and medicare plans, there are specific situations where you may have to pay your deductible.
 For example, your deductible is probably not going to apply if you go for a preventive care visit.
 On the other hand, if you visit the emergency room, you may have to pay the entirety of your deductible before your insurance plan will pick up the rest of your bill.
 Some deductibles can be exorbitantly expensive.
 Make sure you know how expensive your deductible is before you make a decision.

 What Is the Copay on Your Health Insurance Plan?